 - Do not drive or use machinery too soon after having an operation.

 - Tell your doctor if you are or planning to become pregnant or are breastfeeding.

-Frequently asked questions for MYORELEX
+Frequently asked questions about Myorelex Injection

-Suxamethonium is a nicotinic acetylcholine receptor non-competitive agonist
+Myorelex is a nicotinic acetylcholine receptor non-competitive agonist

-Suxamethonium is used in anesthesia to induce muscle relaxation during operations, to facilitate endotracheal intubation (help insert a tube into the windpipe), reduce strong muscle contraction
+Myorelex is used in anesthesia to induce muscle relaxation during operations, to facilitate endotracheal intubation (help insert a tube into the windpipe), reduce strong muscle contraction

-Suxamethonium apnoea occurs when a patient does not have the enzymes to metabolise the drug.
+Myorelex apnoea occurs when a patient does not have the enzymes to metabolise the drug.
 Due to this, a patient may remain paralysed for an increased length of time and cannot breathe adequately at the end of an anaesthetic

 Q. Why does suxamethonium cause hyperkalemia (high potassium levels in the blood)?

 Administration of suxamethonium may lead to depolarization and a large efflux of intracellular potassium into the plasma thereby resulting in hyperkalemia

-Suxamethonium cause fasciculation by an action on some distal part of motor nerve fibres
+Myorelex cause fasciculation by an action on some distal part of motor nerve fibres

-Suxamethonium is still used during general anesthesia
+Myorelex is still used during general anesthesia

-Suxamethonium is a short-acting muscle relaxant which exerts a depolarizing effect at the neuromuscular junction.
+Myorelex is a short-acting muscle relaxant which exerts a depolarizing effect at the neuromuscular junction.
 This effect is not reversible pharmacologically

-Suxamethonium sensitivity is when the drug remains active for a longer period of time than is usual due to which muscles stay relaxed
+Myorelex sensitivity is when the drug remains active for a longer period of time than is usual due to which muscles stay relaxed